 “Model Rules” means the public contracting rules adopted by the Attorney General under ORS 279A.065.

-“Offeror” means a person who submits a bid, quote or proposal to enter into a public contract with the city.
+“Offeror” means a person who submits a bid, quote, or proposal to enter into a public contract with the city.

 “Oregon Public Contracting Code” means ORS Chapters 279A, 279B and 279C.

-“Person” means a natural person or any other private or governmental entity having the legal capacity to enter into a binding contract.
+“Person” means a natural person capable of being legally bound, a sole proprietorship, a corporation, a partnership, a limited liability company or partnership, a limited partnership, a for-profit or nonprofit unincorporated association, a business trust, two or more persons having a joint or common economic interest, any other person with legal capacity to contract, or a public body.

-“Personal services contract” means a contract with an independent contractor predominantly for services that require special training or certification, skill, technical, creative, professional or communication skills or talents, unique and specialized knowledge, or the exercise of judgment skills, and for which the quality of the service depends on attributes that are unique to the service provider.
-Such services include, but are not limited to, the services of architects, engineers, land surveyors, attorneys, auditors and other licensed professionals, artists, designers, computer programmers, performers, consultants and property managers.
-The city council shall have discretion to determine whether additional types of services not specifically mentioned in this definition fit within the definition of “personal services.”
+“Personal services contract” or “PSC” means a contract primarily for the provision of services that require specialized technical, creative, professional, or communication skills or talents, unique and specialized knowledge, or the exercise of discretionary judgment skills, and for which the quality of services depends on attributes that are unique to the service provider.

-“Proposal” means a binding offer to provide goods, services or public improvements with the understanding that acceptance will depend on the evaluation of factors other than, or in addition to, price.
+“Proposal” means a binding offer to provide goods, services, or public improvements with the understanding that acceptance will depend on the evaluation of factors other than, or in addition to, price.
 A proposal may be made in response to a request for proposals or under an informal solicitation.

-“Public contract” means a sale or other disposal, or a purchase, lease, rental or other acquisition, by the city of personal property, services, including personal services, public improvements, public works, minor alterations, or ordinary repair or maintenance necessary to preserve a public improvement.
+“Public contract” means a sale or other disposal, or a purchase, lease, rental, or other acquisition, by the city of personal property, services, including personal services, public improvements, public works, minor alterations, or ordinary repair or maintenance necessary to preserve a public improvement.

-“Public improvement” means a project for construction, reconstruction or major renovation on real property by or for the city.
+“Public improvement” means a project for construction, reconstruction, or major renovation on real property by or for the city.
 “Public improvement” does not include:

-Projects for which no funds of the city are directly or indirectly used, except for participation that is incidental or related primarily to project design or inspection; or
+1. Projects for which no funds of the city are directly or indirectly used, except for participation that is incidental or related primarily to project design or inspection; or